 This is a rough picture, and, of course like everything in Cosmology, approximations of time, temperature and the actual events.

 Big bang was a milestone, most probably not the very beginning of something out of nothing.
 In Einstein’s famous equation, E=MC^2, neither energy E nor mass M is a function of volume.
-So, it is also conceivable that the universe flew in from a near-infinitely small volume and is blowing like a horn to infinitely (to our mind, but infinity has no quantizable limit) large volume retaining virtually the same total amount of mass M and energy E while C remains constant.
+So, it is conceivable that the universe flew in from a near-infinitely small volume and is blowing like a horn to gargantuan volume, retaining virtually the same total amount of mass M and energy E while C, the speed of light, alone remains unchanged..

 Alternatively,, the universe could be one of no boundaries – just as our earth has a finite circumference, but no boundaries.
 It recycles, blowing up from a certain low volume to an incredibly high volume and then starts crunching (the Big Crunch) back to where it began.